 The roots of the English language are buried deep in Germanic and Romance tongues.
 However, there’s a vigorous debate among experts on which is dominant, although the majority opinion comes down on the side of Germanic sources.
-This is borne out by no less an authority that The Oxford English Dictionary which notes that “Of the hundred most frequently used words in English, 96 have Germanic roots.”
+This is borne out by no less an authority than The Oxford English Dictionary, which notes that “Of the hundred most frequently used words in English, 96 have Germanic roots.”

 The Germanic origin applies to grammar, syntax, and structure.
 When it comes to individual words, the English have proved to be accomplished thieves.

 “The tycoon made a huge palaver because his brogues didn’t fit.”
 Most English speakers can figure out where the alien words are in this sentence.
 The italics are an obvious hint.

 “Tycoon” is borrowed from the Japanese word taikun meaning a great prince.